 RHINO also offers optional end wall canopies from 3’ to 10’ in depth so you can customize your metal building.
 These roof canopies are self-supporting.

 #3.
 Use Residential or Commercial Doors and Windows

 Many of our commercial customers prefer more traditional residential-style windows and glass entry doors for their business.
 These can be easily purchased locally and installed on any RHINO steel building.

 To break up the rectangular shape of a basic metal building, add smaller frames to “pop-out” of the main structure.
 These building extensions fit perfectly along sidewalls or endwalls.

 In addition to their structural appeal, smaller frame additions make useful for drop-off points on churches, offices on manufacturing plants, or customer lobbies on automotive repair shops, just to name a few.

 Owners of existing metal buildings often remodel and add square footage by attaching smaller metal building frames.

 Doing the exact opposite also creates visual interest.
 Receding an exterior wall under the roofline helps break up the box-like profile of a structure.
 Instead of placing the exterior wall at the last steel frame, it is placed farther back under the roof.

 Call a specialist today to learn more about tailoring a RHINO metal building to your specific vision and budget, as well as more about all the benefits offered by steel buildings.
-Call RHINO now on our toll free hotline for info on steel building options: 855-446-7149.
+Call RHINO now for info on customizing metal buildings: 940.383.9566.